Tests for AML

 HLA typing

-If a stem cell transplant is a treatment option, a blood or bone marrow sample will be tested for human leukocyte antigen (HLA).
+If a stem cell transplant might be a treatment option, a blood or bone marrow sample will be tested for human leukocyte antigen (HLA).
 HLA is found on most cells in your body – it helps your immune system recognise which cells belong in your body.
 Usually, a stem cell transplant can only go ahead if the donor is a close match to your HLA type.
 This is why your close relatives may also have an HLA test to see if they are a match.

 Gated heart pool scan